What are the Illnesses That Cause Hair Loss?

 Diabetes may lead to hair loss in multiple ways.
 Unchecked blood sugar levels can lead to vessel and tissue damage, ultimately affecting the body’s ability to produce new hair growth.

 But secondary medical conditions arising from diabetes may be to blame, too.

-For example, thyroid issues and alopecia areata are known to inhibit healthy hair growth.
+For example, thyroid issues and alopecia areata are known causes of hair loss.

 Lupus is an autoimmune disease, in which the immune system attacks the patient’s own organs and tissue.

-Numerous parts of the body will be affected by systemic inflammation, including the skin, joints, kidneys, major organs, and blood cells.
+Numerous parts of the body will be affected by systemic inflammation, including the skin, joints, kidneys, major organs, and healthy red blood cells.

 This condition can cause hair loss in two ways.

 First, inflammation of the face and scalp prevents follicles from creating hair, disrupting the hair growth cycle.